Welcome to Malaga port!

 - 12 best things to do in Malaga cruise port and the best shore excursions

-Malaga Port Information
+Malaga Cruise Port

-Malaga cruise port is located a 15-20 minute walk from Malaga’s old town.
-The port of Malaga (Puerto de Malaga) is large and has 10 wharves in operation.
 Cruise ships dock at the eastern part of the port (aka Eastern docks, Eastern Wharf) which consists of two terminals (Terminal A and Terminal B) and a long Paseo de Levante pier that can accommodate up to 4 large cruise vessels.

-The port of Malaga has largely invested in the cruise port infrastructure and guests can enjoy a large, modern terminal building with all necessary facilities for cruise passengers: a shopping mall with duty-free shops, souvenir stores, a tourist information center, ATM, an exchange office, public phones, wheelchair assistance, Wi-Fi, elevators, toilets, etc. There is a large parking in front of the terminal dedicated to tour buses, taxis and shuttle buses.
+The port of Malaga has largely invested in the cruise port infrastructure and guests can enjoy a large, modern terminal building with all necessary facilities for cruise passengers: a shopping mall with duty-free shops, souvenir stores, a tourist information center, ATM, an exchange office, public phones, wheelchair assistance, Wi-Fi, elevators, toilets, etc.

-Guests can either take a pleasant 20-minute walk along the waterfront promenade to the city center or take a shuttle bus for an additional 3€ round trip per person.
 The shuttle bus ride to the city center takes 5 minutes and the drop-off/pick-up point is at Plaza de la Marina, located a 5-minute walk from Malaga Cathedral, one of the main city landmarks.

 The promenade is long, offers wonderful views of the harbor and Playa la Malagueta (the city beach), and is filled with restaurants, shops and bars.
 The area is flat and accessible for wheelchair users.

-Another docking location for smaller, exclusive vessels is Palmeral de las Sorpresas terminal, located in the inner basin, only a 5-minute walking distance from the Malaga Cathedral and the city center.
 It boasts an attractive terminal building featuring the same amenities as Terminals A and B and is considered one of the most attractive and exclusive cruise terminals in the Mediterranean.

 - The currency in Malaga, like in the rest of Spain, is EURO (€).
 Few stores will accept U.S. dollars, although most accept major credit cards.
-See the currency converter

 - Malaga city center is located a 15-minute walk from the cruise terminal and you can easily explore it on foot.
 If you decide to visit Cordoba, Granada, Marbella, or other cities in Andalusia, you can also use a public bus or train.